aleybe/circleworks/README.md

 # circleworks
-Circle works is just a small program I have been putting together to practive my mathematics and python skills.
+Circle works is just a small program I have been putting together to practice my mathematics and python skills.
 Aswell as developing more presence on GitHub.

 ### Example :